fgnovak/Obtaining-and-Cleaning-Data-Project/README.md

 | 4 tBodyAcc-std()-X     | Standard deviation of the time domain signal of the body acceleration in the X direction.    | Numeric                                                                         |
 | 5 tBodyAcc-std()-Y     | Standard deviation of the time domain signal of the body acceleration in the Y direction.    | Numeric                                                                         |
 | 6 tBodyAcc-std()-Z     | Standard deviation of the time domain signal of the body acceleration in the Z direction.    | Numeric                                                                         |
+# Manipulations performed to obtain tidy data
+1. Read the files from a directory located in the working directory.
+2. Loop through X_test, and extract the first 6 columns, which correspond to the mean and standard deviation of the data in the 3 dimensions (X, Y, and Z).
+3. Loop through y_test , and create a vector of activities with the corresponding values from activity_labels.
+4. Create a data.frame TESTDATA by column binding:

+       c(subject_test, vector of activities from step 3, data.frame from step 2)
+5. Name the columns in TESTDATA:

+        c("Subject","Activity", features[1:6])
+6. Repeat step 2, but with X_train.
+7. Repeat step 3, but with y_train.
+8. Repeat step 4, but create a data.frame TRAINDATA by column binding

+        cbind(subject_train, vector of activities from step 6, data.frame from step 5)
+9. Repeat step 5, except name the columns in TRAINDATA.
+10. Put full set of data together by row binding TESTDATA with TRAINDATA. rbind(TESTDATA, TRAINDATA)